cmageanu/cmageanu.github.io/2021-12/predict_stock_prices.md

 For TSLA more history data tends to amplify the prediction error, sustaining the idea of TSLA containing more randomness than GOOG, thus being harder to predict.

-Let's see if we look at a sample of 10 arbitrary stocks:
+Let's repeat the above randomised model evaluation by selecting a sample of 10 arbitrary stocks:

 ```python